albertthomas88/albertthomas88.github.io/_posts/2020-02-12-good-practices-random-number-generators.md

 -->

 ### The main messages
-1. Avoid using the global numpy RNG and hence avoid using [`np.random.seed`](https://numpy.org/doc/1.18/reference/random/generated/numpy.random.seed.html?highlight=numpy%20random%20seed#numpy.random.seed).
+1. Avoid using the global numpy RNG and hence avoid using [`np.random.seed`](https://numpy.org/doc/1.18/reference/random/generated/numpy.random.seed.html) or `np.random.*` functions to generate random values such as `np.random.rand`.
 2. Create a new RNG and pass it around using the [`np.random.default_rng`](https://numpy.org/doc/1.18/reference/random/generator.html?highlight=numpy%20random%20default_rng#numpy.random.default_rng) function.
 3. Be careful with parallel computations and rely on [numpy strategies for reproducible parallel number generation](https://numpy.org/doc/1.18/reference/random/parallel.html).

-Note that before numpy 1.17 the way to create a new RNG was to use `np.random.RandomState`.
-This is still how the global numpy RNG is created.
-This RNG is based on the Mersenne Twister 19937 algorithm.
+Note that before numpy 1.17 the way to create a new RNG was to use [`np.random.RandomState`](https://numpy.org/doc/1.18/reference/random/legacy.html#numpy.random.RandomState) which is based on the Mersenne Twister 19937 algorithm.
+This is also how the global numpy RNG is created.
 It is still possible to use this function in versions higher than 1.17 but it is now recommended to use `default_rng` which returns an instance of the statistically better PCG64 RNG.

 ## Random number generation with numpy
 When you import `numpy` in your python script a RNG is created behind the scenes.
 This RNG is the one used when you generate a new random value using a function such as `np.random.random`.
 I will here refer to this RNG as the global numpy RNG.